Where is Mustang Located?

 Best Time of Year for Upper Mustang Trek Journey

 Upper Mustang lies in the Himalayan rain shadows, making it the driest region of Nepal.
 Even at the time of monsoon, the mustang valley is quite dry with only occasional rainfall.
 Being one of the driest regions, this region is accessible throughout the year for trekking.

-Although this region is accessible throughout the year, the Summer season (May to Late August) is considered to be the best time to visit the most beautiful valley of Upper Mustang.
+Although this region is accessible throughout the year, the Summer season (May to Late August) is considered to be the best time to visit the most beautiful valley of the Upper Mustang.
 During this time of year, the weather is stable, giving you access to the incredible landscape and mountain views.
-Traveling this reason at the time of May will also be an opportunity to witness an ancient three days festival, Teiji Festival, which is celebrated in the walled city of Lo Manthang.
+Traveling for this reason at the time of May will also be an opportunity to witness an ancient three days festival, the Teiji Festival, which is celebrated in the walled city of Lo Manthang.

 In the cold winter season, trekking is not particularly difficult.
-However, the weather condition at this time can be arduous, giving you a quite hard time to travel.
-The temperature of Lo Manthang in winter falls below – 20 ° C, Only a few people stay to take care of animals & village.
+However, the weather condition at this time can be arduous, giving you a quite hard time traveling.
+The temperature of Lo Manthang in winter falls below – 20 ° C, Only a few people stay to take care of animals & the village.
 For the best traveling experience, it is better to avoid the cold winter season because of the harsh weather conditions.

 History of Teiji Festival

 The Festival is the 3 days ritual known as “The Chasing of the Demon” which is based on the Myth.
 As per the legend, it is said that a deity named Dorje Jono battles against his demon father to save the kingdom from destruction.
 As per the myth, the demon father wreaked havoc on Mustang and created a water shortage in this region.